 - 1 month: Qbank only, US$59; Qbank plus content review ebook, US$79

 - 2 months: Qbank only, US$89; Qbank plus content review ebook, US$109

 - 3 months: Qbank only, US$119; Qbank plus content review ebook, US$139

 - 6 months: Qbank only, US$149; Qbank plus content review ebook, US$169

 - 12 months: Qbank only, US$199; Qbank plus content review ebook, US$219

 - NCLEX-RN 10,000: US$109.99 for 12 month access to online software

-- NCLEX-RN PassPoint: US$159.99-$299.99 for access packages varying in length from 3-24 months.
-CNSA exclusively endorses this product.
-CNSA members receive a discount on it.
+- NCLEX-RN PassPoint: US$69.99-$299.99 for access packages varying in length from 2-24 months.
+CNSA exclusively endorses this product and offers its members a discount.
 Please contact your school’s CNSA delegate for more information.

 - NCLEX-RN Question Bank: subscriptions range from 1 month to 2 years:

 - 6 months: US$169